Two months ago, I created a free 28-day email course.

 How I Managed To Promote the Email Course

-I promoted the email course with 20 USD on Facebook and did a send-out to my email list, but you could do so much more, of course.
+I promoted the email course with 20 USD on Facebook and sent it to my email list, but you could do so much more.

 Results: In less than 60 days, 1,452 participants have signed up for the email course (744 of those are not already on my blog email list).

 I’ve only had 12 unsubscribers and manually unsubscribed about 20+ people.
-And only seven people have emailed me about having technical difficulties of various sorts.
+And only seven people have emailed me about various technical difficulties.

 I Unsubscribed Competitors Behaving Like Douchebags